l-i-n-k-u-p/reactive-cms/README.md

-npm run start # compile dashboard and run server in production mode npm run server-production # only run server in production mode npm run server-development # run server in development mode and watch for file changes npm run server-logs # show all server logs npm run server-stop # stop all server instances npm run dashboard-development # compile dashboard in development mode and watch for file changes
+npm run start # compile dashboard and run server in production mode npm run server-production # only run server in production mode npm run server-development # run server in development mode and watch for file changes npm run server-monit # show all server logs with PM2 npm run server-logs # show all server logs npm run server-stop # stop all server instances npm run dashboard-development # compile dashboard in development mode and watch for file changes